-For those who need something fun, different, and socially distancing-friendly to do on the weekends picking your own fresh and seasonal fruit is always a berry good idea (we had to).
-It’s a great activity for both grown-ups and kids alike.
-And with fresh fruit farms as close as an hour-long drive away, now’s the time to stock up on berries for smoothies, pies, that morning açai bowl, and so much more – you can even get a little crazy and throw a few berries in your Sunday brunch champagne for some added fun!
+For those who need something fun and different to do on the weekends, picking your own fresh and seasonal fruit is always a great idea.
+It’s a fun activity for both grown-ups and kids alike.
+And with fresh fruit farms as close as an hour-long drive away, now’s the time to stock up on u-pick blueberries, blackberries, strawberries, and more.
+Whether these berries are for smoothies, pies, that morning açai bowl, or something else is up to you – you can even get a little crazy and throw a few berries in your Sunday brunch champagne for some added fun!

 This time of year is prime time for delicious fruits like blueberries and blackberries.
 If you’re lucky enough, the same fields that house yummy berry bushes might also have other fruits ripe and ready to go, like peaches.
 Read on to find out where to go berry picking near Hudson County this summer.